nus-cs2103-AY2223S1/tp/docs/team/angkl0.md

         * Added sequence and activity diagrams for `mark`
       * `list` `list time`
         * Added sequence diagram for `list`
-    * Added details on testing the saving of data under Appendix: Instructions for manual testing
+    * Added section on `managing contacts` and `saving of data` under Appendix: Instructions for manual testing

+* **Contribution to team-based tasks**:
+  * Frequent testing and debugging of product

 * **Community**:
   * Primary reviewer of songivan00's PRs